 Datadog Setup Walkthrough

 Now let’s walk through the setup step by step.
-You can follow along in this notebook.
 This can be used to set up a Datadog agent on an existing cluster.

 - One-line Install.
 Datadog makes it very simple — a one-line curl command, to be exact — to install an agent on your system.
 In this case, we’ll use the Ubuntu package install: